bootdotdev/blog/content/computer-science/is-computer-science-hard.md

 ### Self-directed research

 Did I mention how much of my time has been spent googling and reading StackOverflow questions?
 It’s practically impossible to learn all there is about a field as vast as computer science and programming.
-You need to get used to the idea that you’ll be spending a good amount of your work day as a developer looking stuff up.
+You need to get used to the idea that you’ll be spending a good amount of your workday as a developer looking stuff up.

 No one will ever fault you for not knowing even a slightly-obscure fact about the industry, but you will be expected to be able to find that answer.